maboehm/hyperledger_shipment-container_app/README.md

 To get some first impressions of the demo setup, have a look at the following document: [Demo-Setup.pptx](/documentation/Demo-Setup.pptx)

+### Focused Container Tracking Use-Cases
-**The demo focuses mainly on three container tracking use-cases:**
+The demo focuses mainly on three container tracking use-cases:
 1. Tracking the location
 2. Tracking the container handling and orientation
 3. Looking remotely insight containers

+### Demonstrated Functions of the IBM Watson IoT Platform
-**The following features of the IBM Watson IoT Platform get demonstrated through this demo:**
+The following features of the IBM Watson IoT Platform get demonstrated through this demo:
 1. connecting IoT devices to the platform
 2. sending data from an IoT device to the platform
 3. connecting third-party apps (like a dashboard) to the platform to process the IoT data
 4. sending a command to an IoT device via the platform
 5. the concept behind edge analytics
+6. connecting a Cloudant DB via the extensions to the platform in order to archive all the IoT data
-6. the high flexibility of the platform since most of the functionality can be accessed via APIs
+7. the high flexibility of the platform since most of the functionality can be accessed via APIs
-7. how easy it is to build an IoT PoC using the platform
+8. how easy it is to build an IoT PoC using the platform

 ### Implemented Functionality
 The following features are currently implemented: